armory/documentation/docs/2. user guide/deploying.md

 ### Manually

 If you are ever in a situation where you need to roll back without Spinnaker, you can do so from the AWS console.
 You will basically run through the process that Spinnaker would do automatically:
-- Scale up the older ASG
+- Scale up the older Auto Scaling Groups (ASG)
 - Add those instances to the ELB
 - Remove the newer ASG's instances from the ELB
 - Scale down or delete the new ASG